Xander1116/Azure-Compute-and-Networking/README.md

 <img src="https://i.imgur.com/wVsMeKV.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Click yes, and If everything was done right, then congratulations you've seccussfully created a VM.
+Theres is alot of information about azure i skipped over (recourse groups, network interface cards, ect) for the sake of simplicity, this is the bare minume needed to create a VM.  i highly recommend reading or even watching some youtube videos about azure on the things i named.
 </p>
 <br />